 Blue Ridge has tons of romantic cabins, treehouses, and hotels, so you have plenty of options for your weekend stay.

 We were hosted for this trip by the Honeysuckle Chalet from Overlook Cabin Rentals.
-This beautiful 3 bed/3 bath cabin had a cozy and modern design, 3 fire places, a fire pit, a hot tub, a game room, a bar, a huge deck with outdoor dining, and a large kitchen.
-The cabin was only 15 minutes from Downtown Blue Ridge.
+This beautiful 3 bed/3 bath cabin has a cozy and modern design, 3 fire places, a fire pit, a hot tub, a game room, a bar, a huge deck with outdoor dining, and a large kitchen.
+The cabin is only 15 minutes from Downtown Blue Ridge.

 More Places to Stay in Blue Ridge, GA